Technology & Innovation

 10. Flexible fixed income

-I believe inflation will linger in the months ahead, making it one of the biggest risks investors face in 2022.
+I believe inflation will linger in the months ahead, making it one of the biggest risk investors face in 2022.
 That’s why I am focused on uncovering companies with pricing power that can protect their profit margins by passing those costs along to customers.

 Companies with pricing power potential include consumer businesses with strong brand recognition, like beverage makers Keurig Dr Pepper and Coca-Cola; companies in the fast-growing video games segment, like Microsoft and Tencent; and companies providing essential services, like Pfizer and UnitedHealth.